 Paul Sanders, Managing Director at Caption Data, said:

 “Polygon has been an avid and rapid adopter of IoT and as such is yielding significant benefits within the organisation on a number of different levels.
-This is a great, complementary use of technology deepening and enriching its customer relationships.
+This is a great, complimentary use of technology deepening and enriching its customer relationships.

-“PAA monitoring is a real pain point for organisations and this solution addresses it directly with minimal risk as it is based on well-established technology from ATI, CDL and Polygon.
+“PAA monitoring is a real pain point for organisations and this solution addresses it directly with minimal risk as it is based on well-established technology from ATI, CDL, and Polygon.
 A great collaboration.”

 Tristen Preger, Director of OEM Sales and Business Development at ATI, said:

-“We have worked with CDL for a number of years and the cloud-based technology offers a powerful, centralised platform for organisations to manage risk and maximise wellbeing of employees.
+“We have worked with CDL for a number of years and the cloud-based technology offers a powerful, centralised platform for organisations to manage risk and maximise the wellbeing of employees.
 The cloud platform allows organisations a simple view of their complete estate/buildings.

 ‘’The system is vital in protecting staff with text and email alarms.
 The TWA alarm gives staff confidence when performing their daily duties with added protection if a level of gas exceeds that of a dangerous level.
 The logging platform offered by CDL can be used when gathering information on historical data to offer mitigation if required.’’

-If your business calls for a highly accurate, cloud based PAA or IAQ (indoor air quality) monitoring solution, then please get in touch with the team here at Caption Data Ltd.
+If your business calls for a highly accurate, cloud-based PAA or IAQ (indoor air quality) monitoring solution, then please get in touch with the team here at Caption Data Ltd.